intel/llvm/sycl/doc/SharedLibraries.md

 All needed device images are found by iterating through all available OS modules without predefined order and searching for first unresolved symbol in list of imports of target device image.
-Once device image that contains first symbol is met, remaining exported symbols are checked in found image.
+During search device image format is taken into account, i.e. only device images that have the same format as target device image will be considered as suitable ones.
+Once suitable device image that contains first symbol is met, remaining exported symbols are checked in found image.
 If they match some imported symbols then these matched symbols will be marked as resolved.
 The procedure repeats until all imported symbols are marked as resolved.
 In case all available device images are viewed, but some imported symbols remain unresolved, exception will be thrown.

 The following assumption is made: each device image represents some combination